-Knife attack kills 1, injures 6 near Lyon; suspect detained
+Knife attack kills 1, injures 9 near Lyon; suspect detained

-PARIS (AP) — An assailant in France fatally stabbed one person and injured nine others Saturday outside a subway station near the city of Lyon before police detained him.
-Authorities said the reason for the attack was unclear.
+VILLEURBANNE, France (AP) — Police detained an Afghan man seeking asylum in France after one person was fatally stabbed and nine others injured Saturday outside a subway station near the city of Lyon, authorities said.
+The reason for the attack was unclear.

-The detained man claimed to be Afghan but also gave at least two different identities, according to a security official.
-The attack might have been terrorism-related, the official said, but authorities consider it more likely the suspect was mentally unstable.
+The assailant was a 33-year-old Afghan citizen who had applied for asylum in France and was awaiting a response, according to a national police official.
+The attacker provided contradictory information to police, but that the attack did not appear to be terrorism-related, two French officials told The Associated Press.

-The victim who died was a 19-year-old man, and it was unclear if he knew the attacker, according to a local police official.
+The victim who died was a 19-year-old man, and it was unclear if he knew the attacker, according to local police.
+Three of the injured are in critical condition, officials said.

+The subway station in the Lyon suburb of Villeurbanne was cordoned off, with police combing the area.

-Local police initially launched a manhunt for a second attacker but later determined that the detained man was the main suspect, the security official said.
-The official told The Associated Press that police were still looking for possible accomplices.
+A manhunt was initially launched for a second attacker but police later determined that the detained man was the main suspect, two officials said.
+Police are still looking for possible accomplices.

+The officials were not authorized to be publicly named because of French government policy.

 The national anti-terrorism prosecutor’s office has not been asked to participate in the investigation at this stage.
 An official with the Lyon regional administration said national security forces weren’t involved in the search, which includes a few dozen local police officers and a helicopter.